Nortories/Resume/README.md

 ## Contributing

-While this repository is primarily for my personal professional documentation, I welcome feedback and suggestions on how to improve my resumes.
-If you have any recommendations or notice any discrepancies, please feel free to open an issue or submit a pull request.
+I welcome feedback and suggestions on how to improve my resumes.

 ## Contact